-Applications for RPL must be accompanied by a Learning Portfolio which must include a collection of materials compiled by the applicant in order to demonstrate the skills, knowledge and competencies achieved through prior certified or experiential learning.
+Applications for RPL must be accompanied by a Learning Portfolio, which must include a collection of materials compiled by the applicant to demonstrate the skills, knowledge and competencies achieved through prior certified or experiential learning.
 The evidence that could be included in the portfolio would typically include:

-- a.
-Certificates confirming participation in related in-house training offered by present/former employer; - b.
-Confirmation of duties performed to date related to the relative programme.
-Work-related experience of a term of at least five years prior to the programme commencement is required for the Home Loans programme. - c.
-Professional certification; - d.
-Confirmation issued by applicant's employer, that is, a Malta registered Bank or financial institution or other registered Maltese entity; - e.
+a.
+Certificates confirming participation in related in-house training offered by present/former employer;

+b.
+Confirmation of duties performed to date related to the relevant programme.
+Work-related experience of a term of at least five years before the programme commencement is required for the Award in Maltese Home Loans Finance programme.

+c.
+Professional certification;

+d.
+Confirmation issued by applicant's employer, that is, a Malta-registered Bank or financial institution or other registered Maltese entity;

+e.
 Examples of work performed (work log).

-RPL may also include an interview, giving the applicant an opportunity to submit and showcase additional information in person as to the nature of learning outcomes resulting from prior learning.

-Applicants are responsible for the veracity of documentation provided.
-Original certificates or authenticated copies of original are to be confirmed by the employee's Bank or financial institution or a legal professional such as a notary/lawyer as necessary
+RPL may also include an interview, allowing the applicant to submit and showcase additional information in person as to the nature of learning outcomes resulting from prior learning.
+Applicants are responsible for the veracity of the documentation provided.
+Original certificates or authenticated copies of the original are to be confirmed by the applicant's Bank or financial institution or a legal professional, such as a notary/lawyer, as necessary.

-Decision regarding the RPL application
+20.5 DECISION REGARDING THE RPL APPLICATION

-Once an application has been assessed, the RPL Assessor submits the recommendations to the IFS Malta RPL Committee (a panel formed of three IFS Malta Committee members, which is to include the IFS Malta Education Director) for a final decision.

-Once consideration is made and a final decision is reached, IFS Malta will inform the application with the outcome through an official letter.

-Applicants whose application for exemption is not accepted, will be informed of the knowledge, skills and competencies they still need to achieve before the can submit another application for consideration
+Once an application has been assessed, the appointed Executive Committee Member submits the recommendations to the ifs Malta Education Sub-Committee for a final decision.
+Once consideration is made and a final decision is reached, ifs Malta will inform the applicant with the outcome through an official letter.
+The Institute reserves the right at its discretion not to accept entry to a qualification.
+Applicants whose application for exemption is not accepted will be informed of the knowledge, skills and competencies they still need to achieve before they can submit another application for consideration.

-19 LATE APPLICATIONS
+21. LATE APPLICATIONS

 This policy applies to programmes which lead to qualifications awarded by ifs Malta.
-Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relative awarding body which policies are available online.
-Therefore, students who wish to apply for a course which is not property of ifs Malta but made available through our institute, must respect timelines and late application procedures issued by the relative institution they would be applying with through us.
+Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relevant awarding body, which are available online.
+Therefore, students who wish to apply for a course which is not property of ifs Malta but made available through our institute, must respect timelines and late application procedures issued by the relevant institution they would be applying with through us.

-Ifs Malta is a professional training institution which offers both courses owned by the Institute and courses from other institutes and training bodies accessible to the Maltese public through ifs Malta.
+ifs Malta is a professional training institution which offers both courses owned by the Institute and courses from other institutes and training bodies accessible to the Maltese public through ifs Malta.

-On the other hand, students who wish to apply for a course which is property of ifs Malta, or attend supplementary tuition offered by the Institute on courses which are property of other institutes, the following procedure applies:
+On the other hand, for students who wish to apply for a course which is property of ifs Malta, or attend supplementary tuition offered by the Institute on courses which are property of other institutes, the following procedure applies:

 - i.
-All application deadlines pertaining to ifs courses and supplementary tuition are made public on the course information material provided by the institute; - ii.
-If a student is unsure about a deadline, s/he may contact our offices for more information at: - iii.
-Ifs Malta, 60 Gwardamangia Hill Pieta', PTA1316, Malta

-T: (+356) 21661285 E: info@ifsmalta.org
+All application deadlines for IFS courses and supplementary tuition are made public on the course information material provided by the institute; - ii.
+If a student is unsure about a deadline, s/he may contact our offices for more information at: - iii. ifs Malta, 60 Gwardamangia Hill Pieta', PTA1316, Malta - T: (+356) 21240335 - E: info@IFSmalta.org

-Late applications beyond deadline will not ordinarily be considered and any exceptions would be allowed at the IFS Malta's sole discretion.
+Late applications beyond deadline will not ordinarily be considered and any exceptions would be allowed at the ifs Malta's sole discretion.

-20 STUDENT MALPRACTICE POLICY
+22. STUDENT MALPRACTICE POLICY

 This policy applies to programmes which lead to qualifications awarded by ifs Malta.
-Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relative awarding body which policies are available online.
+Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relevant awarding body, which are available online.

-For the purpose of this document 'malpractice' is defined as:
+For this document, 'malpractice' is defined as: